-5.3 FRONT PANEL MOUNTED PUSHBUTTON - AUDIBLE DETECT SIGNAL (BUZZER)
+5.2 FRONT PANEL MOUNTED PUSHBUTTON - ADUBLE DETECT SIGNAL (BUZZER) / RESET

 The pushbutton on the front panel labeled BUZZER is used to enable an Audible Detect Signal.
-When this feature is enabled (ON), an audible signal will be activated whenever the detection zone for the selected channel is occupied.
+When this feature is enabled (on), an audible signal will be activated whenever the detection zone for the selected channel is occupied.
 The audible signal indicates actual occupancy of the loop detection zone.
 Only one channel can be turned on at a time.
-Turning this feature on for one channel automatically turns it off for the other channel.
+Turning this feature on for one channel automatically turns it off for the other channels.
 To activate this feature, press the pushbutton.
 The first time the pushbutton is pressed, a short (50 millisecond) audible signal confirms the activation of the feature for Channel 1.
 The second time the pushbutton is pressed, two short (50 ms) audible signals confirm the activation of the feature for Channel 2.
-To deactivate this feature, press and hold the pushbutton for one second.
+The third time the pushbutton is pressed, three short (50 ms) audible signals confirm the activation of the feature for Channel 3.
+The fourth time the pushbutton is pressed, four short (50 ms) audible signals confirm the activation of the feature for Channel 4.
+To deactivate this feature, press the pushbutton once more.
 A long (250 millisecond) audible signal confirms the deactivation of the feature.
 This feature is automatically disabled 15 minutes after activation or on loss of power.